department-of-veterans-affairs/va.gov-team/products/education-careers/stem/research/wizard-update/prototype-phase/prototype-research-plan.md

   * If no, end call
 2. Are you studying science, technology, engineering or math?
   * If non-STEM, would you like to participate?   **<-- Potential Non-STEM participant**
-  * If STEM, would you like to participate?       **<-- Potential STEM participant**
+  * If STEM, to Question 5
 3. Is your degree in science, technology, engineering or math?
   * If Yes, to Question 4
   * If No, end call
 4. Are you interested in obtaining a teaching certificate?
-  * If yes, would you like to participate?        **<-- Potential STEM participant**
+  * If yes, to Question 5
   * If no, end call
+5. Approximately how many months of education benefits do you have remaining?
+  * 6 months or less, would you like to participate?   **<-- Potential STEM Eligible**
+  * 7 months or more, would you like to participate?   **<-- Potential STEM Ineligible**

 #### What kind of user research do we want to conduct?

 The following research methods will be used:

-* Remote usability testing of a prototype with 4-6 Veterans (Ideally, 4 STEM participants and 2 non-STEM participants)
+* Remote usability testing of a prototype with 4-6 Veterans

 #### What testing and recording tools do we need to run the research sessions?